 Hospice is a special kind of care for people who no longer pursue a cure for their illnesses at the end of life.
-With hospice, care priorities shift to support patients and the care givers with end-of-life decision-making to reach the best quality possible for each day.
+Care priorities shift to support patients and caregivers with end-of-life decision-making to reach the best quality possible for each day.
 Hospice provides quality care through a team approach and offers a means to achieve what people say they really want at the end of life:

 A choice about services available.